 - I still have a lot to learn in this space.

 Lately, this blog has pivoted from something I know reasonably well (bank capital adequacy) to things that I don’t – cryptoassets, stablecoins, central bank digital currencies and DeFi.
 My last post looked at a paper by Nic Cater and Linda Jeng titled “DeFi Protocol Risks: the Paradox of DeFI”.
 This week I want to flag another useful paper (well at least from my newbie perspective) written by Fabian Schär that was published in the St Louis Fed Review (Second quarter 2021).

 I have to confess that I am not yet fully convinced that the DeFI applications developed to date do much more than offer novel ways of trading risk in new forms of securities or crypto assets.
-That does not mean that the technology will not someday add value to the financial system that be supporting an increasingly digital economy and ultimately the Metaverse.
+That does not mean that the technology will not someday add value to the financial system that will be increasingly called onto support an increasingly digital economy and ultimately the Metaverse.

 Schär’s exploration of the risks of DeFI (Section 3) covers very similar ground to the Carter and Jeng paper I flagged above.
 What I did find useful was Section 2 that lays out the building blocks that DeFi is based on.

 DeFi has unleashed a wave of innovation.
 On the one hand, developers are using smart contracts and the decentralized settlement layer to create trustless versions of traditional financial instruments.
 On the other hand, they are creating entirely new financial instruments that could not be realized without the underlying public blockchain.
 Atomic swaps, autonomous liquidity pools, decentralized stablecoins, and flash loans are just a few of many examples that show the great potential of this ecosystem.